Upper Extremity Lymphedema Connecticut and Houston

 Results of Upper Extremity Lymphedema Treatment

-Connecticut patients who undergo either lymphovenous bypass or vascularized lymph node transfer for upper extremity lymphedema typically experience a qualitative improvement in the affected arm such as it feeling:
+Houston patients who undergo either lymphovenous bypass or vascularized lymph node transfer for upper extremity lymphedema typically experience a qualitative improvement in the affected arm such as it feeling:

 Both procedures create new pathways that allow excess lymph fluid to drain, relieving patient discomfort.
 However, these procedures still in the experimental phase and result may vary.